AcademySoftwareFoundation/rez/src/rez/SOLVER.md

 ## Pseudocode

-The pseudocode for a solve looks like this:
+The pseudocode for a solve looks like this (and yes, you will have to read the solver code for full appreciation of what's going on here):

     def solve(requests):
         phase = create_initial_phase(requests)